 Perched on a cliff overlooking the unspoilt River Teme, Ludlow is a historic market town bustling with quaint shops and elegant Georgian buildings.

 Home to the crumbling Ludlow Castle and more than 500 listed buildings, all surrounded by the beautiful countryside of the Welsh Marches, the town is a treasure trove of history and interest.

 Dating back to 1085, the castle ruins boast an impressive history with Norman, Medieval and Tudor additions, and it has been home to multiple royal visits throughout its many years.
 The parish church is one of the largest in the country, with colourful stained-glass windows, and is the resting place of poet A. E. Housman.

 The rolling hills, sweeping valleys and historic villages of the borderlands are easily explored from Ludlow, which is also a short distance from the Severn Valley Railway and Ironbridge Gorge – the heart of the Industrial Revolution.

-As the host of Britain’s first food festival, Ludlow has a strong reputation for excellent food and drink, with the annual event drawing in hoards of foodies and this year, the castle will also host a second spring festival in May.
+As the host of Britain’s first food festival, Ludlow has a strong reputation for excellent food and drink, with the annual September event drawing in hoards of foodies.
+The castle also hosts a second spring festival in May.

 Where to stay

 The Feathers Hotel is a tourist attraction in its own right, with an intricately patterned timber façade and delicate little windows.
 Described by The New York Times as “the most handsome inn in the world”, The Feathers is as beautiful inside as it is out and boasts a central location.